 Basilica of Our Lady (Basiliek van Onze Lieve Vrouw)

 Head to an imposing basilica nearby, the Basilica of Our Lady.
 This Romanesque church was built around the 11th and 12th-century, although this is probably not the first religious building constructed on this site.
 Yet, there aren’t any archeological studies to confirm it.

 Gate to Hell (Helpoort)

-There is a little entrance fee which gives you access to the treasury as well.
+There is a little entrance fee (€4.50) which gives you access to the treasury as well.
 The only downside is that they only had information in Dutch, at least when I was there.

 If you’re up for some shopping you can literally get lost walking around the shopping malls and streets in the city center.
 There are stores of all sorts, for everything you imagine!

 The architects Merkx and Girod chose to maintain most of the original decoration which gives customers an authentic feeling.
-It goes without saying that the architecture here is extraordinary and you might find yourself appreciating the paintings on the ceiling instead of the books.
+It goes without saying that the architecture here is striking and you might find yourself appreciating the paintings on the ceiling instead of the books.

 The ground floor has plenty of aisles, but most of the books are on the shelves of a colossal three-store black steel construction.
 At the altar, you will find a coffee shop, which is claimed to have the best coffee in town, and a cross-shaped table.
 Appropriate, huh?

 Between the 16th and 19th-century around 14km (8.6mi) of underground corridors were excavated in Maastricht to be used against enemies.
-Later on, during the ww2 this place was meant to be used as an air raid shelter, but luckily it was never necessary.
+Later on, during the WW2 this place was meant to be used as an air raid shelter, but luckily it was never necessary.

-Today, it’s possible to take a tour in the casemates and this is definitely an interesting attraction where you can learn much more about the story of Maastricht.
+Today, it’s possible to take a one-hour tour in the casemates (€ 6.75) and this is definitely an interesting thing to do in Maastricht, where you can learn much more about the story of the city.

 The casemates are at a walking distance from the city center (around 1,2km), just follow the “Bastion Waldeck” signs and you’ll be fine.
 Alternatively, you can also take the bus 48 towards Pottenberg – Caberg and get off at the Cannerplein stop.
 Download the app 9292 to check the timetables.

 Saint Peter’s Fortress

 This 18th-century fortress was built to protect Maastricht against the French.
 It was successful for quite a long time, but they eventually had to surrender.
-Today, the fortress is broadly intact, and it offers the possibility to be explored in a guided tour.
-The fortress is a little bit further than the casemates, but also a walking distance.
-Around 1,8km from the city center.Photo credits: Kleon3
+Today, the fortress is broadly intact, and it offers the possibility to be explored in a one-hour guided tour (€6.75).
+The fortress is a little bit further than the casemates of day 1.

 St Pietersberg Caves

-Today, there are around 80 km (49mi) of cave system, way less than the original length.
-And given the caves extent, it is impossible to cover the whole place in a guided tour, of course.
+Today, there are still around 80 km (49mi) of the cave system, way less than the original length.
 There are two caves you can explore, North and South.
 The North caves are located together with the Saint Peter’s Fortress.
 The South (Zonneberg) caves are 3km south of the city center, so you decide if you want to reach it on foot or not.
-If you don’t want to walk, you can get there by boat as well.
-The boat (+- €16) departs from 58 Maaspromenade street at the city center and drops you off at the foot of Sint Pietersberg Hill.
+And since the caves extension is quite long, it is impossible to cover the whole place in a guided tour, of course.

 Note that the ground level in the caves is irregular and it can be a climb at some times, so if you have some physical deficiency it might be difficult to follow the tour.